 The Patara area is a national park, a key biodiversity area and is rich in birdlife.

-Patara holds fame for a several reasons; the first being that the beach is the longest in Turkey, and ranges from 11km to 18 km depending on what you read, whatever the true length, it is a beach of white sand and dunes.
+Patara holds fame for several reasons; the first being that the beach is the longest in Turkey, and ranges from 11km to 18 km depending on what you read, whatever the true length, it is a beach of white sand and dunes.
 Should you wish to visit the beach then you will be visiting where the loggerhead sea turtles also go to lay their eggs.
 This is a protected beach and the nests are marked clearly so you can give them space when you are finding that perfect spot to place your towel.

-Patara is famously the birth place of Saint Nicholas, yes Santa Claus, who was born in Patara in 270AD and became the Mayor and Bishop of Myra.
+Patara is famously the birthplace of Saint Nicholas, yes Santa Claus, who was born in Patara in 270AD and became the Mayor and Bishop of Myra.
 There are many rumours about the kind Saint Nicholas, one being that he would leave pouches of gold coins on the doorsteps of the poorer people in Patara.

 Following its capture by Alexander the Great, Patara became an important naval base as well.
 Alexander promised the revenues of four cities, including Patara, to one of his commanders, thus its value at that time is quite clear.